hanglics/word-suggestion/README.md

 ### Production

-For production server, configure the host for waitress server in `config.json` file.
+For production server, configure the host for waitress server in `config.json` file, a template is provided as `config.json.template`
-And using waitress server by calling
+The `ES` specifies the Elastic Search Index which contains all the PubMed Articles The `Cui2Vec` is just a simple binary file which is pre-generated that contains the similarity scores of each pair of CUI And using waitress server by calling

 ```